AgentIsaacson/madlibs/README.md

 # React Application with Two-way Binding

-> Generates a countdown based on user input
-> Made using React, JavaScript, HTML, and SCSS
+> Generates a countdown based on user input.
+Made with React, JavaScript, HTML, and SCSS